omaidf/wallet-tracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://t.me/handi_cat_bot)

-Handi Cat is a Telegram bot that can track any Solana wallet in real time, providing relevant information of each transaction made in Pump.fun or Raydium including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.
+Handi Cat is a Telegram bot that can track any Solana wallet in real time, providing relevant information of each transaction made in Pump.fun, Raydium and Jupiter including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.

 ## Features

 - 📈 Real-time tracking of any transaction
-- 🔍 Detects Pump.fun or Raydium transactions
+- 🔍 Detects Pump.fun, Raydium and Jupiter transactions
 - 💰 Gets SOL price of the token swapped
 - 📊 Get tokens market cap at the time swapped
 - 🤖 Each transaction message includes links to popular Solana trading bots to quickly buy the token